hackerwins/homepage-old/docs/server.md

 #### Running a Server

 Next, let's start a Yorkie Server.
-The Server runs until it's told to quit and handle the communication of maintenance tasks of the Server. and start the Server:
+The Server handles administrative requests such as project maintenance, and it continues to run until it's told to quit with termination commands such as Ctrl+C.

 ```bash
 $ yorkie server